-An outside drain serves a unique purpose, different than other drain line inside your building.
+An outside drain serves a unique purpose, different than other drain line components inside your building.
 A blocked outside drain can create havoc for if you are a homeowner.
 A typical plumbing drain system consists of a network of pipes.
 These pipes, which at the end of the run, connect to the city sewer system.
 All the water faucets, including in the bathrooms and kitchen, drive wastewater to your main house sewer line.

 Apart from all water fixtures inside the house, a main sewer line is also frequently connected to outside drains.
 For example, area drains, roof drains, driveway drains, and more.
 Just like all water fixtures, these outside drains are not invulnerable to clogging.
 Leaves, dirt, and heavy rainstorms can be too much for the outside drains to take.
 Likewise, just like any drain pipe, an outside drain pipe can break or get root infested.

 When a blocked outside drain is most likely to occur

 While a blocked outside drain can happen any day of the year, it occurs most commonly during the Fall season.
 Fall is when leaves from garden shrubs and trees scatter all around the ground.
 Added to a large volume of water from Fall rainstorms, an accumulation of debris and leaves can easily cause a blocked outside drain.
 As a result, you have a pool of stagnate water which can become a breeding ground for insects, such as mosquitoes.
 A more urgent concern is that such a blockage can cause rainwater to flood your property, or your home itself.
 The good news is that a blocked outside drain is not too difficult to clear.

 How to clear a blocked outside drain by hand